juanlla/juanlla.github.io/_pages/about.md

 <!-- TODO: Replace this sentence with a one-line introduction (e.g., "PhD candidate in Economics at ..."). -->
 Welcome!

-I am a PhD candidate in Economics at IIES, Stockholm University
+I am a PhD candidate in Economics at IIES, Stockholm University.

 **I am on the 2025/26 Job Market**.